gildahl/arcadeVFE/README.md

 Installation
 ============
-After downloading the distribution zip file, you must first right click on it, choose Properties, and check the **Unblock** checkbox at the bottom and click **Apply**.
-After doing this, simply extract all files and folders from the zip into an empty folder on your PC that has read/write access.
+After downloading the distribution zip file, you must first right click on it, choose Properties, check the **Unblock** checkbox at the bottom, then click **Apply**.
+After doing this, extract all files and folders from the zip into an empty folder on your PC that has read/write access.

 When you launch the executable (`vfe.exe`) for the first time, it will create a few subfolders and extract some additional files into them.
 It will also display a small **Initial Setup** dialog in which you will choose your virtual arcade, the virtual arcade's executable, and the virtual arcade's rom folder.
 Once you've set the rom folder, you can also do a quick audit of the roms by pressing the **Audit ROMs...** button.